Connect to TiDB with Prisma

 To check referential integrity, you can use foreign key constraints or Prisma relation mode:

-• Foreign key is an experimental feature supported starting from TiDB v6.6.0, which allows cross-table referencing of related data, and foreign key constraints to maintain data consistency.
+• Foreign key is a feature supported starting from TiDB v6.6.0, and generally available starting from v8.5.0.
+Foreign keys allow cross-table references of related data, while foreign key constraints ensure the consistency of related data.

 • Prisma relation mode is the emulation of referential integrity in Prisma Client side.
 However, it should be noted that there are performance implications, as it requires additional database queries to maintain referential integrity.